-Don't one day decide to put it in everything, on everything and use only stevia until you love it.
+Don't one day decide to put it in everything, on everything.
 In my experience, you'll hate every moment and feel the same way about it as you did at the start.

 You may be likely give up just like me with a bad taste--literally--in your mouth.